rufevean/Ehresources/SolvedProblems.md

 - [*`Unresponsive keyboard / mouse in kali vm (by MyofficialDev)`*]()
     1. Checking vm configturation
         - Check for VM settings of your kali machine.
-        - Select "System" -> "Motherboard"
+        - Select `System` -> `Motherboard`
-        - Check if "Pointing Device" is in "USB tablet"/PS2 Mouse", if not change it to this
+        - Check if "Pointing Device" is in `USB tablet"/PS2 Mouse`, if not change it to this
         - And try again
     2. Checking kali machine configuration
         - Start your kali machine